PronkLJ/crx10ial/README.md

 ```

 The FANUC ROS2 drivers for the hardware interface are supplied by FANUC.
+To include the softgripper fingers, [its repository](https://github.com/PronkLJ/softgripper) also has to be cloned and sourced.

 ## Simulation - main launch file
 ### Launch MoveIt2 + Gazebo for simulation control